LinuxAtDuke/Intro-To-Linux/README.md

 **df**

-DF (Disk File System Info) is used to see the entire size of a local volume or disk, and what is available, like I said above this may not be helpful to individual users, as a DF can report many terabytes available in a volume when in fact the user quota is much lower.
+DF (Disk File System Info) is used to see the entire size of a local volume or disk, and what is available.
+However, the 'available' numbers are simply the space free on the volume, and do not reflect limits imposed by user quotas.

+So a user could see `df` report that there are many GB free, while at the same time they don't have space to save a 2 MB file.

 *Useful Flags:*